The Three Musketeers (1993 film): Filming locations

 Golitha Falls, is a river in Cornwall, England during the movie.

 Burg Liechtenstein, is a castle located in Maria Enzersdorf, Lower Austria during the movie.

-Filming locations included Charlestown, Cornwall, UK, and Castle Landsee (Burgenland); Burg Liechtenstein, Maria Enzersdorf, Hinterbrühl, Korneuburg (Lower Austria); and Vienna (particularly Hofburg) in Austria.
+Filming locations included Charlestown, Cornwall, UK; Castle Landsee, Burg Liechtenstein, Maria Enzersdorf, Seegrotte (Hinterbrühl), Korneuburg (Lower Austria); and Vienna (particularly Hofburg) in Austria.
 Some sequences were shot in Cornwall, UK.
 A small woods called Golitha Falls was used in one sequence when the musketeers are being pursued by guards.
-The small harbor village of Charlestown is home to the galleon that was used in a night-shoot.
+The small harbor village of Charlestown is home to the galleon that was used in a night shoot.